geoserver/geoserver-cloud/docs/develop/index.md

 > The main branch follows GeoServer's main branch, currently `2.19-SNAPSHOT`.
 > The stable branch builds against a released GeoServer version.
-> Building master against the latest stable version (`2.18.2`) is no longer possible due to binary incompatible between `2.18.x` and `2.19.x`.
+> Building `main` against the latest stable version (`2.18.2`) is no longer possible due to binary incompatible between `2.18.x` and `2.19.x`.
 Once 2.19.0 is released, it'll be possible to build against a stable version activating the `geoserver_stable_version` profile as follows:
 >    `./mvnw clean install -P geoserver_stable_version`

 To build the applications run the following command from the root project directory: